n-tdi/LDSync/README.md

 `custom-chat-format` This value is by default true and is used to format the chat to look pretty with customizable formatting.
 See below.

 `custom-chat-format-string` The format of the custom chat.
 Accepts color codes.
 Valid formatting variables are: `%rank%` `%player_name%` `%msg%`, none of these are required but recommended

+`minecraft-chat-to-discord` This value is by default false and is used to send the chat from minecraft to discord and vice versa.

+`minecraft-chat-to-discord-channel-id` This is the channel id of the channel you want to send the minecraft chat to and receive from.

+`discord-to-minecraft-chat-format` This is the message sent when a message is sent in the above discord channel, Supports color codes.
+Valid formatting variables are: `%username%` `%msg%`, none of these are required but recommended.

 `logo` Obviously, the logo that appears in chat.
 Change it to whatever you want!